Golgautier/nke-labs/10_Kasten/readme.md

 In order to deploy the Kasten backup solution, we'll mainly used the official [Kasten documentation](https://docs.kasten.io/latest/install/other/other.html) to deploy it.

 1. First, deploy a basic application, which will user nginx image, and have a PVC stored on the default storageclass.
-It has to be deployed in the new namespace name demo-backup-kaster
+It has to be deployed in the new namespace name demo-backup-kasten
    <details>
    <summary>Answer</summary>